oracle-livelabs/security/database/secure-legacy-application/identify-schema-connections/identify-schema-connections.md

 	Elapsed: 00:00:00.901
 	```

 In the next task, We are going to capture access to objects in the `EMPLOYEESEARCH_PROD` schema, including access by the schema itself.
-This will help us understand which objects are accessed and where they are accesed from.
+This will help us understand which objects are available and where they are retrieved from.

 ## Task 2: Use simulation mode to identify the connections to the EMPLOYEESEARCH_PROD schema